Should I Become a Lawyer in Michigan?

 Career Outlook for a Lawyer in Michigan

-Employment levels for lawyers in Michigan are expected to rise by 7% in the years from 2016 to 2026 as per O*Net Online.
-This growth will add 940 new jobs in the field on an annual basis.
+Employment levels for lawyers in the US are expected to rise by 4% in the years from 2019 to 2029 as per the US Bureau of Labor Statistics.
+This growth will add 32,300 new jobs in the field till 2029.
 Despite this projected growth in employment for lawyers, competition will be strong as more and more law students are entering the field every year.
 Because of this strong competition, graduates who are willing to relocate and those who have practical experience will enjoy the best prospects.

 Steps to Become a Lawyer in Michigan